Please enjoy this article from January 2014 from our dear friend Phil Campanella.

-While we lament the dissolution of the Italian American neighborhoods and the loss of Italian identity in the 2nd, 3rd, 4th, and 5th generations of Americans of Italian ancestry, they nevertheless remain intact, the qualities that are fundamental to the Italian family.
+While we lament the dissolution of the Italian American neighborhoods, and the loss of Italian identity in the second, third, fourth, and fifth generations of Americans of Italian ancestry, there nevertheless remain intact, the qualities that are fundamental to the Italian family.
 Although the character of the family has changed from Greco-Roman times, the qualities underpinning the family remain constant.
 The qualities are timeless and universal.
-They have endured for centuries and they will continue to endure notwithstanding the changes in social and neighborhood institutions.
-The Italians understand that by living our lives with all the love we can muster, we enrich ourselves and everyone around us.
+They have endured for centuries, and they will continue to endure notwithstanding the changes in social and neighborhood institutions.

 The table is set and the homemade wine is brought up from the cool basement together with the homemade vinegar for the salad.
-Now the family, relatives and friends sit and begin eating, drinking wine, talking about family and friends and telling stories.
+Now family, relatives and friends sit and begin eating, drinking wine, talking about family and friends, and telling stories.

 They recount a letter recently received from a boy in a small town in Italy who just made his First Communion.
 He thanks his aunt in America for sending him the communion suit worn by her son last year when he made his communion.
 The boy describes how he was the best dressed communicant and how proud he was to wear the suit.
 The story brings a warm smile to everyone’s faces and a tear of joy to others.
 They perceive and appreciate the aunt’s understanding heart.
 A quality referenced in the Old Testament.